 It has been an intense year of change for healthcare.
-In this blog, we round up some of the recent shifts that have occurred in the world of healthcare information technology.
+In this post, we round up some of the recent shifts that have occurred in the world of healthcare information technology.

 Hear from Virtua Health’s AVP of Nursing Informatics about the “user-friendliness” of EHRs, how to effectively problem solve using technology, and how innovative features like voice recognition can support nurse workflow.